6 Differences Between Teaching Adults and Young Learners

 Adult learners are very independent, while Young Learners aren’t.
 It is possible – and even beneficial – to give adults more autonomy in their lessons.
 You can do this by letting adults work things out for themselves rather than giving them the answers, asking them to organise themselves into pairs or groups instead of allocating partners, and even giving input into the topics or activities of the lessons.
 With Young Learners, on the other hand, it is necessary to be in plan the lesson as you see fit, give clear instructions, monitor the learners closely and deal effectively with any issues of classroom management.

 For example, when teaching adults you don’t need to think about bathroom breaks (they can worry about that themselves!) but with Young Learners you will need to ask them regularly if they need to go to the bathroom.
 With online learners, you can expect your adult learners to do more while you need to lead your Young Learners step-by-step in whatever you are doing.

 Another difference between teaching adults and Young Learners is when it comes to learning.
 In terms of learning, Young Learners need to be given a wide variety of activities which relate to the different senses.
-Young Learners are sensory learners and respond well to activities which incorporate Total Physical Response (TPR) or similar teaching techniques.
+Young Learners are sensory learners and respond well activities which incorporate TPR or similar teaching techniques.
 Their attention span is also short, so activities in a Young Learner classroom shouldn’t take too much time.
-With adults, it is possible to spend more time on learning tasks so they can engage more deeply with the learning materials.
+With adults it is possible to spend more time on learning tasks so they can engage more deeply with the learning materials.
 This means you need fewer activities for your lessons but you can utilise your learning texts more.

-As you can imagine, with Young Learners physical activities and games work well, even in the online classroom.
-If you are teaching a Young Learner 1-to-1 online, make sure you include songs, pictures, props, and energy into your lessons to keep them engaged.
+As you can imagine, with Young Learners physical activities and games work well.
+If you are teaching a Young Learner 1-to-1 online, make sure you include songs, pictures, props and energy into your lessons to keep them engaged.